joker-eph/githubmove/GitHubMove.rst

   the monorepo would benefit from having all of the pieces needed for a full toolchain present in one repository.

-* Developers who hack only on one of these subprojects can continue to use the single subproject Git mirrors, so their workflow is unchanged.
+* Developers who hack only on one of these sub-projects can continue to use the single sub-project Git mirrors, so their workflow is unchanged.
 (That is, they aren't forced to download or check out all of llvm, clang, etc. just to make a change to libcxx.)